 The dentists and dental nurses had current registration with the General Dental Council, the dental professionals' regulatory body.

-The practice made use of British Dental Association (BDA) recruitment guidelines and did have a practice specific policy which detailed the checks required to be undertaken before a person started work.
-For example, proof of identity, a full employment history, evidence of relevant qualifications, adequate medical indemnity cover, immunisation status and references.
+The practice made use of British Dental Association (BDA) recruitment guidelines and hada practice specific policy which detailed the checks required to be undertaken before a person started work.

-We reviewed four staff recruitment records.
+We reviewed some of recruitment records.
 Staff recruitment records were ordered and stored securely.
 We saw that all staff had received appropriate checks from the Disclosure and Baring Service (DBS).
 These are checks to identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
+In two staff recruitment records we were unable to find the required records of their immunisation status.
+We spoke to the practice owner who stated that this would be rectified.